multimediaeval/multimediaeval.github.io/_editions/2020/tasks/fakenews.md

 #### Data
 The dataset contains two sets of tweets mentioning Corona Virus and 5G that include text, reposting time patterns, and some basic info about reposters.
 The first set consists of only English language posts.
-The second set consists of translated twits from German Twitter accounts only.
+The second set consists of translated tweets from German Twitter accounts only.
 The datasets are balanced with respect to the number of samples of different classes and variations of the amount of data that accompanies each tweet.
 We provide a wide variety of short, medium, and long tweets with neutral, positive, negative, and sarcastic phrasing.

 #### Evaluation Methodology